 We are taking advantage of an ongoing recruitment and the world class Division of Gastroenterology at Mount Sinai to conduct genetic, genomic, microbiome, systems biology and functional studies of IBD with the focus on the Ashkenazi Jewish population.
 We are particularly interested in large families with multiple affected individuals.
 Our goal is to detect genetic mutations that significantly contribute to the development of IBD and functionally validate them.
 This knowledge of the genetic risk may help identify individuals at high risk of developing the disease and discover new pharmaceutical targets to prevent, postpone and/or treat IBD.

-Also see: Linking the gut and the brain: IBD – Parkinson’s disease Study
+Also see: Linking the gut and the brain: IBD – Parkinson’s disease Study and our related Publications

 Please feel free to contact us with any questions